CarGDev/reactwizard/README.md

    npm run build
    ```

    Builds the project for production.
-Webpack compiles the project and outputs the optimized bundle in the `/dist` directory.
+Vite compiles the project and outputs the optimized bundle in the `dist` directory.

 3. **Run Tests**: